00002-7669-XX Cyramza 100 MG/10ML SOLN (LILLY)

 Used as a single agent OR in combination with paclitaxel

-Must be used as subsequent therapy
+Must be used as second-line or subsequent therapy

 Hepatocellular Carcinoma (HCC) and ALL of the following: